Spokane Aquifer Education

 Looking for info on properly disposing of household or business hazardous waste?
 Spokane Waste Directory

 Support from the Spokane Aquifer Joint Board provides KSPS with the resources to educate our community and our classrooms on ways to preserve the aquifer.
-The popular workshops, presented by Kristen Zimmer, teach young students about our most precious regional resource: the Spokane Valley - Rathdrum Prairie aquifer.
+The popular workshops, presented by Kristen Zimmer and Elizabeth Lancaster, teach young students about our most precious regional resource: the Spokane Valley - Rathdrum Prairie aquifer.
 Children are presented with hands-on, inquiry based lessons about how to keep the aquifer clean and sustainable.